Models for rational $(\infty, 1)$-categories: Segal categories

 \section{Segal categories}

 We review another model for $(\infty, 1)$-categories, that of Segal categories.
-Like complete Segal spaces, Segal categories are simplicial spaces.
-However, in place of the completeness condition, we ask that the space of $0$-simplices of a Segal category be discrete.
-We recall one of Bergner's model categories for Segal categories, and we show that it can be left-induced from Rezk's model category for complete Segal spaces.
+Segal categories are simplicial spaces; however, in place of the completeness condition, we ask that the space of $0$-simplices of a Segal category be discrete.
+We recall Bergner's model categories for Segal categories, and we show that Bergner's model category for Reedy fibrant Segal categories can be left-induced from Rezk's model category for complete Segal spaces.
 We also go over Bergner's proof of the equivalence between complete Segal spaces and Segal categories.